pathuey/database/db-23c-fundamentals/authorization/dv-unified-auditing-auth.md

 * Familiarity with Oracle Database Vault

-## Task 1: Ensure that Oracle Database Vault Is Enabled
+## Task 1: Ensure That Oracle Database Vault Is Enabled

 1. Log into a PDB as a user <code>SYSTEM</code>.